JCumin/Brachylog/README.md

         Output = "Not empty".        %            ,"Not empty".

 Sub-predicates can be defined as well, using `{` to start the definition of one and `}` to end it.
-When defining a sub-predicate, the current variable to the left of the opening `{` will be used as Input and the variable implicitly available after the closing `}` will be the Output.
+When defining a sub-predicate, the current variable to the left of the opening `{` will be used as Input and the variable implicitly available after the closing `}` will be the Output (To avoid calling the predicate where it is defined, simply append a `,` - And before the opening brace).
 Multiple rules can be defined inside a Predicate, exactly like in `brachylog_main`.
 Sub-predicates can be defined inside sub-predicates.
 Sub-predicates have the name `brachylog_subpred_N`, where `N` is an integer.
 The 0th predicate is `brachylog_main` and subsequent sub-predicates are numbered one after the other, from left to right.
 Calling a sub-predicate can be done using the built-in predicate *`&` - Call Sub-predicate*, which requires the sub-predicate number.

 For example, the program `q|h{q|(h1;?h0),?b:1&},?b:0&`, which returns true if every sublist of an Input list contains only zeros and ones, and false otherwise, is translated in Prolog as:

     brachylog_main(Input,Output) :-